MITgcm/MITgcm/doc/getting_started/getting_started.rst

     Making list of NOOPTFILES
     Add rules for links
     Adding makedepend marker

   ===  Done  ===
     original 'Makefile' generated successfully
   => next steps:
     > make depend
     > make       (<-- to generate executable)

 In the above, notice:

 - we did not specify ``ROOTDIR``, i.e., a path to your MITgcm repository, but here we are building code from within the repository (specifically, in one of the verification subdirectory experiments).
 As such, :filelink:`genmake2 <tools/genmake2>` was smart enough to locate all necessary files on its own.
 To specify a remote ``ROOTDIR``, see :ref:`here <build_elsewhere>`.
 - we specified the :ref:`optfile <genmake2_optfiles>`  :filelink:`linux_amd64_gfortran <tools/build_options/linux_amd64_gfortran>`
   based on the computer system and Fortran compiler we used (here, a linux 64-bit machine with gfortran installed).
 - :filelink:`genmake2 <tools/genmake2>` did some simple checking on availability
-  of certain system libraries; all were found except `LAPACK <https://en.wikipedia.org/wiki/LAPACK>`_, which is only required for a few specialized packages (in other words, in most configurations, this ‘no’ will not block successful compilation).
+  of certain system libraries; all were found (except `LAPACK <https://en.wikipedia.org/wiki/LAPACK>`_, which was not checked since it is not needed here).
-  `NetCDF <http://www.unidata.ucar.edu/software/netcdf>`_ only requires a ‘yes’ if `netCDF <http://www.unidata.ucar.edu/software/netcdf>`_ output is chosen (see :numref:`pkg_mnc`);
+  `NetCDF <http://www.unidata.ucar.edu/software/netcdf>`_ only requires a ‘yes’ if you want to write `netCDF <http://www.unidata.ucar.edu/software/netcdf>`_ output;
-  more specifically, a ‘no’ response to “Can we create NetCDF-enabled binaries” will disable including  :filelink:`pkg/mnc`.
+  more specifically, a ‘no’ response to “Can we create NetCDF-enabled binaries” will disable including  :filelink:`pkg/mnc` and switch to output plain binary files.
   While the makefile can still be built with other ‘no’ responses, sometimes this will foretell errors during the ``make depend`` or ``make`` commands.